 Ah, those familiar blurred lines.
 For what else is a boy to do, when his hormones are raging and the beer is freely flowing?

 In his memoir, [Waterstreet] writes jovially about spying on nurses at the adjacent hospital as they undressed after their shifts (calling it “a vital part of a fresher’s duty”).
-Waterstreet also fondly recalls having “kissed the bottom of every girl at Women’s [College, a female dormitory], running from room to room flinging the bedclothes off and lifting their nightdresses up and plastering a wet one”.
+Waterstreet also fondly recalls having “kissed the bottom of every girl at Women’s [College], running from room to room flinging the bedclothes off and lifting their nightdresses up and plastering a wet one”.

 Kate, by contrast, is dead.